DamoM73/turtle_vid_tute/lesson_4.md

 When Python accepts a value using the `input` function, it is always accepted it as a string.
 This is because strings can contain all characters.

 How do we fix this?
-Luckily we can convert a variable's data type.
+Luckily, we can convert a variable's data type.

 ### Converting data types